ibm-cloud-docs/containers/cluster-create.md

 {: #prepare-resource-groups}
 {: step}

 If your account uses multiple resource groups, figure out your account's strategy for [managing resource groups](/docs/containers?topic=containers-iam-platform-access-roles).
-You might want one resource group and create all clusters within that one.
-You might want to set up different resource groups to group different environments or resource types.
+You might want one resource group for all clusters, or separate resource groups to organize different environments or resource types.

-Keep in mind, to create a cluster in a different resource group than the default, you need at least the **Viewer** role for the resource group.
-If you don't have any role for the resource group, your cluster is created in the default resource group.
+To create a cluster in a resource group other than the default, you need at least the **Viewer** role for that resource group.
+If you don't have a role for the resource group, your cluster is created in the default resource group.

 ## Cluster-specific account setup